MaliusArth/bif4-cge/README.md

 To remove the characters, type in words that are at between 3 and 8 characters.
 If this word is in the dictionary you get points for it and the letters are removed.
 When the word is longer than 3 characters you get a bonus for every following character.
-The fort character gets 2 times its points, the fifth gets 4 times its points, the sixth gets 8 times its points and so on.
+The fourth character gets 2 times its points, the fifth gets 4 times its points, the sixth gets 8 times its points and so on.

 # Controls